Power Apps – How to set up a nested gallery (no inputs)

 Step 4:

 Insert a blank vertical gallery named Gallery2 inside Gallery1.
+To insert something inside a gallery, make sure to click the top-most row of the gallery, and then insert your desired control (in this case insert a blank vertical gallery).
 Make the following changes to its properties:

 TemplateSize property